Enhancement and Partnership Program

 - Estimate of the Clay Lecturer’s expenses

 - Proposal on how the balance of the funding might be used.
-The proposal must be consistent with CMI’s financial policies (obtainable from the Administrative Manager) and should be discussed with the nominee.
-If it includes support for student and early career participants, then details of how these particpants are to be selected should be included.
+The proposal must be consistent with CMI’s Financial and Other Policies and should be discussed with the nominee.
+If it includes support for student and early career participants, then details of how these participants are to be selected should be included.
 Selection should be on the basis of evidence of 'exceptional promise' and CMI must be involved in the selection process.

 Senior Scholars.
 Organizers of extended focused research programs at universities or research institutes may nominate a highly distinguished mathematician to attend as a Clay Senior Scholar.
 Funding will typically be at the level of about $5000 per month, and will cover the Senior Scholar’s travel expenses and a per diem contribution to living costs, provided that this is permissible under local immigration rules.